Deta-Cold/delta-firmware/docs/core/emulator/index.md

    - either enter `poetry shell` first, and then use `./emu.py`
    - or always use `poetry run ./emu.py`
 3. start the bridge:
-   - to initalise the [bridge](https://github.com/trezor/trezord-go) with emulator support, start it with `trezord-go -e 21324`
+   - to initalise the [bridge](https://github.com/detahard/detahardd-go) with emulator support, start it with `detahardd-go -e 21324`
-   - alternatively, launch the [desktop suite](https://suite.trezor.io/) from the command line with the argument `--bridge-dev`
+   - alternatively, launch the [desktop suite](https://suite.detahard.io/) from the command line with the argument `--bridge-dev`

-Now you can use the emulator the same way as you use the device, for example you can use [Trezor Suite](https://suite.trezor.io), use our Python CLI tool (`trezorctl`), etc. Simply click to emulate screen touches.
+Now you can use the emulator the same way as you use the device, for example you can use [detahard Suite](https://suite.detahard.io), use our Python CLI tool (`detahardctl`), etc. Simply click to emulate screen touches.

 ## Features